How to Become a Teacher in Oklahoma

 It is a good idea to begin the process by deciding which area you would like to teach.
 Do you want to work with young children or adolescents?
 Do you have a passion for a specific subject like Science or Social Studies?
 Do you prefer working with children with special needs?
 The choice is yours.
 If you are not sure yet, visits the state's Department of Education for information on educators and schools in Oklahoma.

-Complete Your Education Requirements for Teaching in Oklahoma
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in Oklahoma

-If you do not have a Bachelor's Degree yet, you can likely complete a teacher education program and a Bachelor's Degree simultaneously through a blended program.
-These programs blend together all the required coursework for both a Bachelor's Degree and teaching certificate.
+If you do not have a bachelor's in education yet, you can likely complete a teacher education program and a bachelor's degree simultaneously through a blended program.
+These programs blend together all the required coursework for both a bachelor's degree and teaching certificate.
 Most accredited colleges or universities offer this program.

 Complete a Teacher Education Program